Shivam-Shane/Project/Readme.md

-End to end Natural language preprocessing Machine learning project with CI/CD pipeline.
+End to end natural language processing project with aws and github actions (CI/CD) project

-Dataset Details

-When customers are dissatisfied with certain aspects of a business, they often contact customer service to raise complaints.
-While businesses strive to address these complaints, it's not always possible to satisfy every customer completely.
+# Brief explanation of the dataset & features

 Unhappy customers may continue to inquire or complain about the resolutions provided, which can harm the business by revealing systemic failures within the Customer Support division and negatively impacting the brand's image.
 However, resolved disputed complaints can provide valuable data for businesses to derive essential learnings.